emitanaka/sizzled/README.md

-The aim of sizzled package is to use some foundational aspects of edibble package but include extra functionality to support experiments that don’t have a fixed structure, i.e.requiring a sample size calculation.
+The aim of sizzled package is to use some foundational aspects of edibble package but include extra functionality to support experiments that initially have an unknown structure, i.e. requiring calculation for sample size for some units.

 (WIP) There is not much to see here.